 The 2-year MPA and MIA programs cost $57,576 in tuition per year.
 The School of International and Public Affairs offers scholarships and assistantships for students that can help finance their studies.
-Columbia also have several fellowships and scholarships available for students to apply for.
+Columbia also has several fellowships and scholarships available for students to apply for.

-Erasmus Mundus Joint Master’s Degree Programme in International Humanitarian Action, Multiple universities – Multiple locations
+Erasmus Mundus Joint Master’s Degree Programme in International Humanitarian Action (Multiple universities – Multiple locations)

 The Network on Humanitarian Action International Association of Universities offers the Erasmus Mundus Joint Master’s Degree Programme in International Humanitarian Action through multiple universities throughout Europe.
-This program is designed to provide a theoretical, analytical, and practical approach to issues of humanitarian action, taught by experts in-house and in the field.
+This program provides a theoretical, analytical, and practical approach to issues of humanitarian action, taught by experts in-house and in the field.
 The program is offered in English, French, and Spanish.
-In addition to taking courses at the Uniwersytet Warszawski and the student’s home university of choice, they will also have the opportunity to get regional training at one of the partner universities around the world and participate in a research project to complete their degree.
+In addition to taking courses at the Uniwersytet Warszawski and the student’s home university of choice, they also have the opportunity to get regional training at one of the partner universities around the world and participate in a research project to complete their degree.